-- (i) the need to ensure that the proposed use would not have an undue impact on the openness of the Green Belt, character of the countryside, nature conservation interests, the historic environment, visual amenity or residential amenity; - (ii) the need to ensure that the proposed use would not introduce additional activity or traffic movements likely to materially and adversely affect the openness of the Green Belt or character of the countryside, or place unacceptable pressures on the surrounding highway network; - (iii) the sensitivity of the landscape character area in which the proposal is situated to the development proposed; - (iv) the impact of the proposal on the agricultural value of the land; and - (v) where rural diversification for employment opportunities is proposed, the area should have good links to the highway network particularly taking account of highway safety.
+- (i) the need to ensure that the proposed use would not have an undue impact on the openness of the Green Belt, character of the countryside, nature conservation interests, the historic environment, visual amenity or residential amenity; - (ii) the need to ensure that the proposed use would not introduce additional activity or traffic movements likely to materially and adversely affect the openness of the Green Belt or character of the countryside, or place unacceptable pressures on the surrounding highway network; - (iii) the sensitivity of the landscape character area to the proposed development; - (iv) the impact of the proposal on the agricultural value of the land; - (v) where rural diversification for employment opportunities is proposed, the area should have good links to the highway network particularly taking account of highway safety; and - (vi) where the conversion of nationally or locally listed agricultural and rural buildings is proposed it should: - (a) not negatively impact on the quality of the listed structure; and - (b) not affect the integrity of the existing structure.
+A structural engineers report should accompany any application for conversion of a Listed Building.